gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 ### 2.1 Product Perspective

 RiverRecords is a new, self-contained product with no predecessor system.
 It does not replace an existing internal tool and is not a component of a larger platform.
-It enters a market where anglers currently rely on a fragmented collection of standalone tools — USGS WaterWatch, weather applications, state wildlife agency websites, and community forums such as Reddit and Fishing Reports — none of which are integrated with each other or with a user's personal fishing history.
+It enters a market where anglers currently rely on a fragmented collection of standalone tools, such as USGS WaterWatch, weather applications, state wildlife agency websites, and community forums such as Reddit and Fishing Reports, none of which are integrated with each other or with a user's personal fishing history.

 The product is a web application hosted on Vercel, backed by a PostgreSQL database and Redis cache on Railway, and authenticated via Clerk.
 It communicates with four categories of external systems: